-- 5. How does your development and learning system for the workforce (leaders) address the following: - a. development of personal leadership attributes; - b. development of organizational knowledge; - c. ethical practices; - d. your core competencies, strategic challenges, and accomplishment of action plans?
+5. How does your development and learning system for the workforce (leaders) address the following:

+- a. development of personal leadership attributes; - b. development of organizational knowledge; - c. ethical practices; - d. your core competencies, strategic challenges, and accomplishment of action plans?

 Because of the nature of The Citadel's workforce, distinct, but overlapping, development and learning systems have evolved for the faculty/academic administration, administrative staff, and that portion of the workforce dealing directly with the Corps of Cadets and cadet life.
 These systems are not intended specifically to develop leaders, but to prepare the most effective workforce for addressing the mission of the College.
 All members of the various components of the work force identified above are provided workshops on dealing with diversity; sexual harassment; and inappropriate behavior related to the work place or classroom.
 New members for the faculty are provided a faculty and cadet mentor and a detailed orientation coordinated by the Associate Provost for Academic Affairs.
-New members of the administrative staff are provided a detailed orientation by Human Resources.
-New members who will deal with cadets and cadet life are provided a detailed orientation on their roles as leadership mentors and the Values and Respect Program.
+New members of the administrative staff are provided a detailed orientation on their roles as leadership mentors and the Values and Respect Program.
 The development system for each workforce group includes presentations on the mission, core values, and strategic initiatives of the College.
 The President of the College updates the faculty and staff each year on the state of the institution and the progress on addressing our strategic initiatives.